The latest on PA fantasy sports

 Playing daily fantasy sports in Pennsylvania

-Daily fantasy sports (DFS) isn’t exactly legal in the state of Pennsylvania, but that doesn’t mean you can’t play.
+Until now, daily fantasy sports (DFS) haven’t been exactly legal in the state of Pennsylvania, but that didn’t mean you couldn’t play.

 Daily fantasy sports regulation in Pennsylvania